CyberEthicalMe/blog-articles/ckos5ch390c3bbws15qzh85bq.md

 Not many, just a pure experience and knowledge.
 Check for `/etc/shadow` and `/root/` read permissions, hashes in `/etc/passwd` or if this file is writable.

-> Like what you see?
-Join the [Hashnode.com](https://hashnode.com/@Asentinn/join) now.
-Things that are awesome:

->✔ Automatic GitHub Backup

->✔ Write in Markdown

->✔ Free domain mapping

->✔ CDN hosted images

->✔ Free in-built newsletter service

-> By using my link you can help me unlock the ambasador role, which gives me some additional features to support my content creation mojo.

 [Back to top](#contents) ⤴

 # Questions?
 Suggestions?